SIMEXP/load_confounds/README.md

 confounds = load_confounds('path/to/file/sub-01_ses-001.tsv', strategy='minimal', motion='derivatives')
 ```
 Currently the following noise categories are supported:
  * `motion` the motion parameters including 6 translation/rotation, and optionally derivatives, squares, and squared derivatives.
 Motion parameters can also be reduced through a PCA.
-Default: no PCA, and 24 motion moodel.
+Default: no PCA, and 24 motion model.
  * `high_pass` basis of discrete cosines covering slow time drift frequency band.
  * `wm_csf` the average signal of white matter and cerebrospinal fluid masks, and optionally derivatives, squares, and squared derivatives.
 Default: simple average, without squares or derivatives.
  * `comp_cor` the results of a PCA applied on a mask based on either anatomy, temporal variance, or both.
 The number of components can be adjusted.
 Default: anat compcor with 6 components.